tradingstrategy-ai/docs/source/programming/setting-up-development-environment/local-python.rst

 Local Jupyter installation
 --------------------------

-You can also run notebooks by installing a local `Jupyter notebook installation <https://jupyter.org/>`_.
+You run notebooks by installing a local `Jupyter notebook installation <https://jupyter.org/>`_.
+This will create a local Jupyter server and open Jupyter notebooks in your web browser.

 Take a git checkout.